OpusCapita/minsk-core-cloud-shell/README.md

 Additional tools like `kubectl` and `vim` are added to Docker image for advanced use-cases to users show familiar with these tools.

-To open new terminal session, use VS Code's default keybindings:
+To start new terminal session, use VS Code's default keybindings:

 - <kbd>Ctrl + Shift + c</kbd> for Windows and Linux.
 - <kbd>CMD + Shift + c</kbd> for MacOS.